Bank School Class of 2027

 Submission

 Submit your home study problems by sending to: homestudy@vabankers.org.
 The file should be saved as a PDF and titled with last name, first initial – instructor’s last name (ex.
 Dunn, M – Higgins).
-Please include a cover sheet that can be accessed below.
+A COMPLETE SUBMISSION includes your cover sheet (accessed below), full paper, and completed evaluation (linked below).

-Home Study Evaluation: After sending your assignment, please complete the home study survey so we can provide feedback to the instructor.
-You can submit the home study evaluation here.
+Home Study Evaluation: Please complete the home study evaluation so we can provide feedback to the instructor.
+You can access the evaluation here.
+Please submit the evaluation with your assignment and cover sheet.

 Home Study Assignments & Pre-Assignment Zoom Recordings